 Check the nutritional information for the chains you go to the most.
 Nutrition and fat facts are often available on a fast-food chain's web site, in pamphlets at the restaurant, or on a poster displayed at the restaurant.

 Here are specific types of fast foods to check out carefully:

 - Breaded or fried chicken and seafood

 But you still need to limit saturated fat.
 It's not a good plan to switch from trans fats to saturated fat.

 They're both linked to heart disease.

-Dietary guidelines recommend you get no more than 7% to 10% of calories from saturated fat.
-That comes to 14-20 grams of saturated fat if you eat 1,800 calories a day, or 17-24 grams of fat if you eat 2,200 calories a day.
+Dietary guidelines recommend you get no more than 5% to 6% of calories from saturated fat.
+That comes to 11 to 13 grams of saturated fat if you eat 2,000 calories a day.